When AI Works, Who Gets Paid?

 AI is fundamentally changing who does work and where value resides.
 Yet our systems for allocating profits, distributing opportunity, and funding society haven’t evolved to match this new reality.

-But here’s what we must remember: Behind every AI output lies human decision-making—what prompt to enter, which insights to accept, what actions to take.
-Value creation in the AI era is inherently collaborative.
-Our future tax policies, governance frameworks, and workforce strategies must reflect this human-machine partnership.
+But here’s what we must remember: Behind every AI output still lies human choice—what goals to pursue, which insights to trust, and how to act on them.
+Value creation in the AI era is inherently collaborative, even as machines assume greater autonomy.
+Our future tax policies, governance frameworks, and workforce strategies must be ready for that blend of human oversight and machine agency.

 The next time your AI tool produces a client memo, product strategy, or legal brief, ask yourself: Who got paid—and who didn’t?
 That question will define the future of work, taxation, and economic opportunity in the age of intelligent automation.